vargash1/Bitwise-Calculator/README.md

 ###Usage
 ####Note the order and case sensitivity of arguments do not matter

-For binary operations, either of the follow would work(without the "<>")
+For binary operations, either of the following would work(without the "<>")
 ```bash
 	bitwiseCalc <num1> <operation> <num2>
 	bitwiseCalc <num1> <num2> <operation>